 Challenging the results

 To challenge the results of an exam, first review the results provided by PSI.
 The score reports provide a list of code articles that indicate the areas of the exam where you answered questions incorrectly.
-You have to determine what questions you got wrong by reviewing the specific code listed.

 How to challenge exam results